 Operating Theatres and Post-Anaesthetic Care Unit

-The Townsville Hospital operates a level 5-6 surgical intervention service to the North Queensland community.
+Townsville University Hospital operates a level 5-6 surgical intervention service to the North Queensland community.

 The theatre complex comprises 14 operating theatres providing both elective and emergency theatre sessions within the following disciplines: